 The Canon EOS 1200D (called Canon T5 in some regions) and the Canon EOS R6 are two digital cameras that were revealed to the public, respectively, in February 2014 and July 2020.
-The 1200D is a DSLR, while the Canon R6 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (1200D) and a full frame (Canon R6) sensor.
-The 1200D has a resolution of 17.9 megapixels, whereas the Canon R6 provides 20 MP.
+The 1200D is a DSLR, while the R6 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (1200D) and a full frame (R6) sensor.
+The 1200D has a resolution of 17.9 megapixels, whereas the R6 provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.